-Whether you’re looking to get people to inform a shiny-new EVP or you want to understand how strong your current EVP is, #TeamHive is here to help.
-We’re going to let you in on the secrets of how to make the most of employee feedback—and how to avoid the most common mistakes!
+So, whether you’re creating a shiny-new EVP or you want to understand how strong your current EVP is, we’re going to let you in on the secrets of how to make the most of employee feedback to do exactly that—and how to avoid the most common mistakes.

 What is an employee value proposition, exactly?